felixge/gounwind/README.md

 # gounwind

 gounwind is a tiny Go library that acts as a drop-in replacement for [`runtime.Callers()`](https://golang.org/pkg/runtime/#Callers).
-It's highly experimental and probably only works on x86-64.
-Do not use it in production.
+It exists to show how simple and fast stack unwinding can theoretically be when using frame pointers.

 Compared to `runtime.Callers()`, gounwind is: